Search Suggestions

 Current Projects

-Join us in Vilnius
+Join us in Melbourne

-Bring your ideas and expertise and collaborate with us during the pre-congress Collaborative Care Working Group Meeting in Vilnius.
+Bring your ideas and expertise and collaborate with us during the pre-congress Collaborative Care Working Group Meeting in Melbourne.
 Together, we'll create opportunities to enhance your skills, expand your knowledge, and build meaningful connections.

 Events

-ISPCAN Collaborative Response Framework Tool
+WEBINAR: ISPCAN Collaborative Response Framework Tool

 This framework can be adapted to any community’s needs, highlighting the currents strengths in response and providing support on creating a stronger multidiscipline response where needed